kubernetes101/kubecon2022/README.md

     - Notice that WebV is making 10 IMDb requests per second
     - To go back, press the `esc` key

-  - Use the arrow key to select `jumpbox` then press `s` key to open a shell in the container
-    - Test the `IMDb-App` service from within the cluster by executing

-      ```bash

-      # httpie is a "pretty" version of curl
-      # test the webv-imdb service endpoint using local DNS
-      http webv.imdb.svc.cluster.local:8080/metrics

-      ```

-      - `exit <enter>`
   - To view other resources - press `shift + :` followed by the deployment type (e.g. `secret`, `services`, `deployment`, etc).

 ![k9s](./images/k9s.png)